uberVelocity/Town-Of-Salem/README.md

 ### Voting: knowledge and beliefs
 Based on the voting agents may try to make an educated guess about the faction of a voter. if agent B voted for lunching of an agent A then we might suspect that agent B is a mafia, but it is not concrete knowledge.
 On top of that if mafia knows that they might be suspected they may try to change their voting behaviot to confuse the villagers.
 Multiple strategies can be implemented depending on what order of knowledge factions will try to use.

+## Current progress
+Currently we have multi-agent model with most of the actions and separate kripke model, but right now agents act randomly.
+Acting based on the knowledge and updating the knowledge and Kripke model based on the actions are curently not implemented.